Argentine authorities carry out raid at Fernandez’s home

-BUENOS AIRES, Argentina (AP) — Argentine authorities have carried out a raid at an apartment owned by former President Cristina Fernandez as part of a case investigating widespread corruption.
+BUENOS AIRES, Argentina (AP) — Argentine authorities carried out a raid at an apartment owned by former President Cristina Fernandez on Thursday as part of a case investigating widespread corruption.

-Fernandez is currently a Senator which gives her immunity from prosecution.
-She denies any wrongdoing.
+Fernandez, who is now a senator, has been accused of orchestrating a bribe scheme in the granting of public works contracts that has ensnared many of Argentina’s former officials and business elite.

-Police officers carried out the raid in the Argentine capital Thursday.
-Raids on properties owned by Fernandez were approved by lawmakers late Wednesday following a request by a federal judge.
+She was among the 67 senators who approved the raids on three of her own properties late Wednesday following a request by a federal judge.

-Fernandez has been accused of a scheme involving public works contracts that has ensnared many of Argentina’s former officials and business elite.
+But it was unclear what investigators hoped to find as they carried out a raid with the assistance of a K-9 unit in an apartment located in the Argentine capital.

 Most Read Nation & World Stories